Where To Stay Logo

 Some of the parks most notable geological features include gemstone beaches, salt or brine pans and dunes.
 The gemstone beaches are polished and smooth, caused by years of constant wave action, this is particularly attractive around Mowe Bay, where the beaches gleam with a multi-coloured carpet of semi-precious stones, including red and maroon garnets, agate, quartzes, amethysts, magnetite (a form of gleaming black iron ore that is magnetic,) ilmenite (which contains titanium) and carnelians.
 Please note that taking anything out of the park is strictly prohibited.

-Day visitors to the Skeleton Coast Park are only allowed in the park between sunrise and sunset, and permits are available at the two entry gates (the Ugab River in the south and Springbokwasser in the east).
+Day visitors to the Skeleton Coast National Park are only allowed in the park between sunrise and sunset, and permits are available at the two entry gates (the Ugab River in the south and Springbokwasser in the east).
 The ecologically sensitive area north of Terrace Bay is inaccessible to the general public and entrance to this area is restricted to a few operators who operate fly-in safaris around Namibia.

-Accommodation Near Skeleton Coast Park
+Accommodation Near Skeleton Coast Park National Park - Namibia

 Showing 1 to 0 of 0 results